-Cybersecurity refers to the practice of protecting computer systems, networks, and data from digital attacks, theft, and damage.
-As our dependence on digital technology continues to grow, so does the need for robust cybersecurity measures.
-The concept of cybersecurity encompasses a wide range of technologies, processes, and practices designed to safeguard information systems and ensure the confidentiality, integrity, and availability of data.
+In simple words, Cyber security is the practice of defending computer, servers, mobile devices, electronic systems, networks and data from malicious attacks.

+As our dependence on digital technology continues to grow, so does the need for robust cyber security measures.
+The concept of cyber security encompasses a wide range of technologies, processes, and practices designed to safeguard information systems and ensure the confidentiality, integrity, and availability of data.